Tchibo/sap-developer-roadmap/cloud-developer-roadmap/SAP Capire/Customizing/Custom Handler.md

 ---
 The [[SAP Capire]] framework provides developers with the flexibility to extend standard service behavior by implementing custom business logic.
 This is achieved through **custom handlers**, which allow you to intercept and enhance the lifecycle of your services, such as reading, creating, updating, or deleting data.

+> [!toDo] There is a system to how extensions can be registered
+> It helped me at the time to understand that registration of handlers can be 'Before', 'On' or 'After' the HTTP verb action beeing performed, detailed by entity.
+That applies to all verbs in HTTP CRUD.
+It also needs to sink in that if I e.g. want to amend the result of a managed GET request I can register an 'After' handler to amend the response to the GET request.
+Likewise it is good to know that when you register an 'On' Handler then the managed handler is replaced.
+You've got most of this in the subtopic 'Node.js Custom Handler' document.

 Custom handlers are typically used to:
 - **Override default service behavior**
   For example, to change how data is processed during certain events.